-- 3) On the Tuesday of the week in which students have papers due they make a brief presentation to the class on the subjects of their papers.
+- 3) On the Tuesday of the week in which students have papers due they make brief presentations to the class on the subjects of their papers.
 During the final weeks of the term, when students are no longer obliged to write papers on the assigned readings, these presentations will continue.
-That is, students in group 1 should be prepared to speak about the readings on May 1; group 2 on May 8, and group 3 on May 15.
-In some cases the format for those classes might be changed, however. - 4) Preparation of a final paper, roughly 10 pages in length, on a notable historical work that was not assigned as required reading.
-A list of possible topics will be provided, but students can propose others not on the list.
-However, topics not on the suggested list must be approved by the instructor.
-Students will be asked to submit their topics in the class on April 12, and the topics will be discussed in class on April 18.
-The paper is due at the final meeting of the class on May 17.
+That is, students in group 1 should be prepared to speak about the readings on April 28; group 2 on May 5, and group 3 on May 12, unless the instructor announces a changed format for those classes. - 4) Preparation of a final paper, roughly 10 pages in length, on a notable historical work that was not assigned as required reading.
+A list of possible topics will be provided; topics not on the suggested list must be approved by the instructor.
+Students will be asked to submit their topics in the class on April 16, and the topics will be discussed in class on April 23.
+The paper is due at the final meeting of the class on May 14.

 ALL papers must be double-spaced, written in clear and correct English, and identify the source and page numbers of all direct quotations.
-Final papers must include footnotes or endnotes (or, where citations are drawn entirely or predominately from a single text, page citations within the text) and a bibliography.
+Final papers must include footnotes or endnotes in correct form (or, where citations are drawn entirely or predominately from a single text, page citations within the text) and a bibliography.
 There will be no final examination.